-This is a matter which ought, at least, to be discussed.
-Probably, less notice is bestowed on the pauper population than on any other class.
+lains, in general totally inefficacious, says, be discussed.
+Probably, less notice is bestowed on the pauper population than on degree of civilization.
+They read and write, any other class.
 To the well-fed world they are very uninteresting persons-far less interesting than criminals.
-Let us thank Mrs. Jameson, then, for her book, which is womanly and free from cant, and very energetic and impressive.
+Let us thank Mrs. JAMESON, then, for her book, which is womanly and free from cant, and very energetic and impressive.